-The Company has a receivable of \$99,581 associated with the sale of Minera Candente which is payable over a period of 14 months.
+The Company has a receivable of \$32,333 associated with the sale of Minera Candente.
 Management considers that this receivable is recoverable, and that credit risk associated with this receivable is moderate.

-As at December 31, 2019, the Company's maximum exposure to credit risk is the carrying value of its cash and receivables.
+As at September 30, 2020, the Company's maximum exposure to credit risk is the carrying value of its cash and receivables.